Kavisha Mazzella: Early life

 Mazzella collaborated with Angela Chaplin, the theatre director in Deckchair Theatre Company in Fremantle for many years writing and composing music for shows.
 In 2002 Mazzella together with co-writers Katherine Thomson and Angela Chaplin won a Helpmann Award for Best New Australian Work for Mavis Goes to Timor.

 Advocacy

 Kavisha has also worked with indigenous communities in outback Australia teaching songwriting workshops and has also been an advocate for refugees and mental health in many theatre projects.
 Her concerts and theatre projects promote multicultural harmony and coming together of cultures to share common humanity.

 In 2011 Kavisha was awarded an Order of Australia for her services to singing, songwriting and reflecting the experiences of refugees, indigenous and multicultural communities through performance.

+In 2023 Kavisha was awarded a Lifetime Achievement Award from FOLK ALLIANCE Australia for advocating for cultural diversity in the Australian Folk festival scene.